 When a document is submitted, its volume is used to calculate the approximate delivery time (e.g. it would take 5 hours to translate 50 words).
 The lowest threshold for each calculation is set to 2 hours which ensures that even small assignments do not create unreasonable delivery times (e.g. it would take 2 hours to translate a document with only 10 words, regardless of the calculated time).

 Working days determine what days you would be able to work on the assignments and so which days should be taken into account when calculating the Due Date.
-Non-business days can be used to exclude specific days from the calculation (e.g. bank holiday, company-wide absence).
+Non-business days can be used to exclude specific days from the calculation (e.g. bank holidays, or a company-wide absence).

 Office hours are used to specify which hours of the given workday you would be able to work on the assignments.
 They are also used to specify the Start of the calculation as well as the Delivery times depending on when the calculated Due Date would fall.

 This rule allows you to determine the starting time of the calculation depending on whether the documents have been received during or after office hours.
-For both of these options, the calculation can start immediately, specific number of hours after submission or at a specific day and time.
+For both of these options, the calculation can start immediately, a specific number of hours after submission, or at a specific day and time.

-Based on the Quota, Office hours and Start time, a Due Date is automatically calculated using the hourly rate which will determine when the jobs should be delivered depending on their size.
-However, the calculated Due Date can fall both DURING and AFTER office hours and similarly DURING or OUTSIDE of the working days.
+Based on the Quota, Office hours, and Start time, a Due Date is automatically calculated using an hourly rate which, depending on the size, will determine when jobs should be delivered.
+However, the calculated Due Date can fall both DURING and AFTER office hours and similarly DURING or OUTSIDE of working days.
 The rules set in the Delivery section specify how the deadline should be adjusted if the Due Date falls outside of the desired time ranges.
-You can also specify how the Due Date should be adjusted for jobs to be delivered within Office hours.
+You can also specify how the Due Date should be adjusted for jobs to be delivered within office hours.

-Example: If a job’s Due Date should fall on Wednesday, 18:00 (outside of office hours).
-In such a case, you can determine that the job will not be delivered immediately (as calculated) or on a specific day and time (e.g. the next working day at 12:00).
-Similarly, if the job is calculated to be delivered at 13:00 (inside the office hours), you can either choose to deliver it right at this time or at a specific later day and time (e.g. at 12:00 the next day).
+If, for example, a job’s Due Date should fall on Wednesday, 18:00 (outside of office hours), you can determine that the job will not be delivered immediately (as calculated) or on a specific day and time (e.g. the next working day at 12:00).
+Similarly, if the job is calculated to be delivered at 13:00 (inside office hours), you can either choose to deliver it right at this time or at a specific later day and time (e.g. at 12:00 the next day).